 More and more landlords require tenants to have renters insurance, so this step is a must.
 Before you start shopping for policies, pull out your lease agreement and look for a section on insurance requirements.
 Your landlord will likely specify a minimum amount of liability coverage they want you to have—this is the part of the policy that covers accidental damage to the building or injuries to guests.
 Making sure your policy meets these requirements from day one will keep you in good standing and prevent any issues down the road.
 It’s a non-negotiable for most modern rental agreements.

-Save by Bundling with Your Auto Insurance
+Can You Save by Bundling with Auto Insurance?

 Here’s a great tip that can save you real money: bundle your renters and auto insurance.
 If you already have car insurance, your first call should be to that provider to see what kind of discount they offer.
 Insurance companies love loyalty, and they often reward it with a multi-policy discount.
 Sometimes, the savings on your car insurance can be so significant that it practically covers the entire cost of your renters policy.
 At Feld Insurance, we can help you find the perfect home and auto bundle to protect your stuff and your ride while keeping more money in your pocket.